 Big Ben Tower is one of the UK’s most recognisable landmarks.
 When you think of London, you likely think of the clock tower that stands proudly next to the Houses of Parliament!

 However, while the tower has been a staple of the London skyline for hundreds of years, it is still a fairly mysterious structure!
 There is actually more to the tower than we give it credit.
 Here are 15 interesting facts about Big Ben, the bell, the clock and the history.

-Do you know any interesting or fun Big Ben that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting or fun Big Ben?
+Share them in the comments below!

 Are you fascinated with London?
 Check out these fun facts about The London Eye…